 - Give tours and information to guests and new participants.

 - Assist as needed with Exhibition, Outreach and Fundraising events.

 - Bachelor or Associate’s degree in art, arts management, art therapy or social services preferred.

-- Experience working in the arts or social services.
+- Experience working in the arts, art education or social services.

 - Basic knowledge of Microsoft Office (Word, Excel).

-- Basic knowledge of Google Apps (Mail, Docs etc…)
+- Basic knowledge of Google Apps (GMail, Calendar, File Stream etc…)

 - Initiative to establish and maintain effective interpersonal relationships with OFFCenter staff, program participants, volunteers, interns, agencies, visitors, donors and community partners.